jandk/tinybcdec/README.md

 ## Usage

-Using the library is very easy, all you need is the compressed data, and the format of the data.
+Using the library is straightforward, all you need is the compressed data, and the format of the data.

 The following features are present: